jundalisay/superb/content/en/research/einstein/epr/part-1.md

 Since this probability is independent of `a`, but depends only on the difference `b—a`, we see that all values of the coordinate are equally probable.

-A deﬁnite value of the coordinate, for a particle in the state given by Eq.
-(2), is thus not predictable.
+A deﬁnite value of the coordinate, for a particle in the state given by Equation 2, is thus not predictable.
 It may be obtained only by a direct measurement.

 Such a measurement however disturbs the particle and thus alters its state.
-After the coordinate is determined, the particle will no longer be in the state given by Eq.
-(2).
+After the coordinate is determined, the particle will no longer be in the state given by Equation 2.

 From this, quantum mechanics concludes that when **a particle's momentum is known, its coordinate has no physical reality**.

-Quantum mechanics shows that if the operators corresponding to two physical quantities, say `A` and `B`, do not commute AB=BA, then the precise knowledge of one of them precludes such a knowledge of the other.
+Quantum mechanics shows that if the operators corresponding to two physical quantities, say `A` and `B`, do not commute `AB=BA`, then the precise knowledge of one of them precludes such a knowledge of the other.

 Any attempt to determine the latter experimentally will alter the state of the system in such a way as to destroy the knowledge of the ﬁrst.